1553 Bauersfelda: Physical characteristics

 In the SMASS classification, Bauersfelda is a stony S-type asteroid.
 It is also characterized as a S-type by PanSTARRS photometric survey, which agrees with the Koronis family's overall spectral type.

 Rotation period

-While not being a slow rotator, Bauersfeldas period is significantly longer than that of most minor planets.
+While not being a slow rotator, Bauersfelda's period is significantly longer than that of most minor planets.
 In August 2012, a rotational lightcurve of this asteroid was obtained from photometric observations in the R-band by astronomers at the Palomar Transient Factory in California.
 Lightcurve analysis gave a rotation period of 51.191 hours with a brightness variation of 0.26 magnitude (U=2).

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Bauersfelda measures 13.772 and 14.346 kilometers in diameter and its surface has an albedo of 0.2181 and 0.249, respectively.
 The Collaborative Asteroid Lightcurve Link assumes an albedo of 0.24 and calculates a diameter of 11.48 kilometers based on an absolute magnitude of 11.87.